jonathansharp/TRACEv1/README.md

 # TRACEv1 (for MATLAB)
-Tracer based Rapid Anthropogenic Carbon Estimation

-TRansit-time-distribution-based Anthropogenic Carbon Estimation (TRACE) Version 1.0 (Version at time of submission)
+Tracer-based Rapid Anthropogenic Carbon Estimation (TRACE) Version 1.0 (Version at time of manuscript submission, will be updated to 1.1 upon publication)

 This code generates estimates of ocean anthropogenic carbon content from user-supplied inputs of coordinates (lat, lon, depth), salinity,